am1006/prettier-plugin-erb/README.md

 # Install

+## Prerequisites
-Assuming you have `prettier` installed, with `.prettierrc` or other config files properly set up:
+- Assuming you have `prettier` installed, with `.prettierrc` or other config files properly set up.
+- Install tailwindcss prettier plugin, if you want to format tailwindcss code.
+    ```bash
+    npm install --save-dev prettier-plugin-tailwindcss
+    ```

+## Installation

 ```bash
 npm install --save-dev @am1006/prettier-plugin-erb